-Here’s how to defuse some of the trickiest wedding situations, including seating divorced parents, managing family feuds and whether or not to invite ex partners.
+Find out how to defuse some of the trickiest wedding situations, including seating divorced parents, managing family feuds and the controversial question of whether or not to invite ex partners.

 Top Table Seating Solutions

-The traditional way to seat everyone is down one side of a rectangular table, facing the rest of the room.
+The traditional way to seat everyone on the top table is down one side of a rectangular table, facing the rest of the room.

 The top table is the focus of attention at the reception, so any difficulties are going to be obvious to everyone.
 However much you would love your mum and dad to sit at the top table, if they don’t want to then you need to find an alternative seating solution.

 If the bride’s parents have divorced and remarried

 From the left: bride’s stepfather, chief bridesmaid, groom’s father, bride’s mother, groom, bride, bride’s father, groom’s mother, best man, bride’s stepmother.